felix-andreas/apace/docs/guide.rst

    dba_cell = ap.Cell('DBA Cell', [drift, bend, drift, quad, drift, bend, drift])

 As you can see, it is possible for elements to occur multiple times within the same cell.
 Elements can even be in different cells at the same time.
-What is important to notice is, that all instances of the element (for example all instances :code:`drift` within the :code:`dba_cell`) correspond to the same underlying object.
+What is important to note is, that elements which appear within a cell multiple times (e.g. all instances of :code:`drift` within the :code:`dba_cell`) correspond to the same underlying object.
+This means that whenever on an

 You can easily check this by changing the length of the :code:`drift` and displaying the length of the :code:`dba_cell` before and afterwards::